SeshadriRC/AWS/README.md

 A VPC is like your own private network inside the cloud (e.g., AWS, OCI).
 You control how resources like servers (EC2 instances) communicate with each other and the internet.

+When you create a VPC, you define an IP address range (CIDR block), which determines the size of your VPC.
+Within that range, you can create subnets to organize and allocate IP addresses for different resources.

 **Subnet**

 A subnet is a section of your VPC’s IP range.